dekuNukem/PicoRC/appleii.md

 * Insert two screws into the mounting holes closest to the edge

-* Install and tighten standoffs on the other side
+* Install and tighten standoffs on the other side, use 5mm socket bits.

-* Your screwdriver set might have a bit that fits the standoff, makes it much easier.

 ![Alt text](photos/appleii/post.png)